-- (a)Concerning the status of the operation of the internal control system, Directors should report to the Audit and Supervisory Committee where requested. - (b)The internal audit division should strengthen the collaboration with the Audit and Supervisory Committee and report the results of audit periodically. - (c)The Audit and Supervisory Committee should be all Outside Directors. the Audit and Supervisory Committee should be a strongly independent group consisting of diversified experts, including legal specialists, accounting specialists, and those who used to work for financial institutions. - (d)The Audit and Supervisory Committee should exchange opinions with Directors who are not Audit and Supervisory

-Committee Members whenever necessary.

-(e)The expenses that the Audit and Supervisory Committee deem to be necessary when they perform their duties should be borne by the Company.
+- (a)Concerning the status of the operation of the internal control system, Directors should report to the Audit and Supervisory Committee where requested. - (b)The internal audit division should strengthen the collaboration with the Audit and Supervisory Committee and report the results of audit periodically. - (c) The Audit and Supervisory Committee should be diverse in composition, including Inside Directors who are well-versed in affairs at the ROHM Group and Outside Directors who specialize in law, accounting, finance, etc., to ensure a competent organization with independence and effectiveness. - (d)The Audit and Supervisory Committee should exchange opinions with Directors who are not Audit and Supervisory Committee Members whenever necessary. - (e)The expenses that the Audit and Supervisory Committee deem to be necessary when they perform their duties should be borne by the Company.